nomadjimbob/inDiv-for-TablePress/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/indiv-tablepress` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/tablepress-indiv` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Ensure that you have the TablePress plugin installed and active.
-4. Add the shortcode indiv=true to your TablePress shortcode.
+4. Add the shortcode in_div=true to your TablePress shortcode.

 == Frequently Asked Questions ==

 = What does this plugin do? =

-It wraps the TablePress element in <div class="indiv_tablepress"></div> to allow easier styling for your theme/site.
+It wraps the TablePress element in <div class="tablepress_in_div"></div> to allow easier styling for your theme/site.

 = How do I apply inDiv to TablePress =

-Simply add the shortcut indiv=true to a TablePress shortcode.
-You will end up with a basic TablePress shortcode like [tablepress indiv=true]
+Simply add the shortcut in_div=true to a TablePress shortcode.
+You will end up with a basic TablePress shortcode like [tablepress in_div=true]

 == Changelog ==